 - Tailor your headline to your target audience—86% of LinkedIn users say they’re more likely to watch a video if it’s relevant to their job, while 75% say they care if it references their specific industry

 Perhaps the most visual of all social networks, Instagram has long been a popular place for video.
-Now, with 1 billion active monthly users, it’s become nearly impossible for marketers to ignore.
+So much so it’s been placing more and more focus on video-based reels content.

 Though there’s a 60-second maximum length for videos posted in feeds, users and brands alike have gotten creative with the medium, often posting teaser videos that drive people back to their site to finish watching.
-And, video on Instagram is growing faster than any other type of content—at 80% year-over-year, according to the network.
+And according to the network, video on Instagram is growing faster than any other type of content—at 80% year-over-year.

 Instagram has also released different video formats and options.
 Users can post videos to disappearing Stories, and now there’s IGTV, a new home for long-form vertical video, which allows hour-long videos.